 Why the Right Cookware Matters for Christmas Pudding

 Christmas puddings are dense, rich and full of fruit.
-That means they need:
+That means they need even heat distribution, gentle consistent steaming, and reliable sturdy mixing bowls that can handle heavy mixtures.

 Avanti Pudding Trays – Built for Perfect Puddings

-Avanti Pudding Trays, available at Hospitality Connect, are ideal because they:
+Avanti Pudding Trays, available at Hospitality Connect, are ideal because they're designed specifically for steamed and baked puddings.

 Chef Inox Mixing Bowls – Professional Quality for Heavy Mixes

-Chef Inox Mixing Bowls, also available from Hospitality Connect, are a favourite in commercial kitchens because they are:
+Chef Inox Mixing Bowls, also available from Hospitality Connect, are a favourite in commercial kitchens because they're durable and built for commercial use.

 Classic Steamed Christmas Pudding Recipe